 Alerting customers to potential delays before the package is sent goes a long way in setting customer expectations and improving relationships.
-Getting a service exception for a delay is less problematic for customers when they knew before shipping to anticipate one.
+Getting a shipping service exception for a delay is less problematic for customers when they knew before shipping to anticipate one.

 Understanding the FedEx® Money-Back Guarantee

-There is sometimes recourse if your shipping exception results in a delayed delivery, defined as more than 60 seconds after FedEx’s published or quoted time.
+There is sometimes recourse if your shipment exception results in a delayed package delivery, defined as more than 60 seconds after FedEx’s published or quoted time.
 FedEx offers this money-back guarantee for transportation costs for every U.S. shipment via FedEx Express, FedEx Express International, FedEx Ground, and FedEx Home U.S. deliveries, FedEx International Ground if using the brokerage-inclusive option, and some FedEx Freight shipments.
 Customers can receive a credit for the shipping charges, or a refund.

 The money-back-guarantee will not be applied automatically.
 It leaves the onus on the customer to stay on top of the complicated and sometimes narrow band of allowable refunds.
 That’s where Shipware can help, at no cost to you.